lennymalard/melpy-project/README.md

 ### Preprocessing

 FNNs require input data to be scaled close to zero.
-It is why we are now going to use StandardScaler from melpy.preprocessing :
+It is why we are now going to use StandardScaler from melpy.preprocessing:

 <em>The Standard Scaler is a pre-processing technique which consists of removing the mean from a data set and dividing by its variance.
 You can find out more about data scaling here: [Feature Scaling](https://en.wikipedia.org/wiki/Feature_scaling).</em>